csingley/ofxtools/docs/contributing.rst

 .. image:: intrasyncrs.png

-The requirement that each ``*SYNCRQ`` / ``*SYNCRS`` may contain a variable number of transaction wrappers is problematic for the ``Aggregate`` base class, where every child element maps to a single class attribute.
+The requirement that each ``*SYNCRQ`` / ``*SYNCRS`` may contain a variable number of transaction wrappers means that we can't define these wrappers with ``SubAggregate``, which maps every child element to a single class attribute.

-For this kind of structure, we instead inherit from ``ofxtools.models.base.List``.
-Contained aggregates that are allowed to appear more than once are defined with a validator of type ``ListItem``, and accessed via the Python list API.
+Contained aggregates that are allowed to appear more than once are instead defined with a validator of type ``ListItem``, and accessed via the Python list API.
 Unique children are defined in the usual manner, and accessed as instance attributes.

 Here's how it looks in ``ofxtools.models.bank.sync``.

 .. code:: python

-    from ofxtools.models.base import List
+    from ofxtools.Type import ListItem
     from ofxtools.models.bank.stmt import BANKACCTFROM, CCACCTFROM
     from ofxtools.Types import Bool

-    class INTRASYNCRQ(List):
+    class INTRASYNCRQ(Aggregate):
         """ OFX section 11.12.2.1 """
         token = String(10)
         tokenonly = Bool()